 For many people, the winter season is the most joyous of times.
 Meeting up with friends and family to enjoy Christmas and the New Year is the perfect end of the year for many.
 However, the season of celebration – and the murky months of January and February too, for that matter – can quickly be derailed if you happen to end up being one of the thousands of motorists who fall foul of several winter driving laws each year.

 If motorists don’t take care of their car during the winter months, they could be liable to pay more than £30,000 worth of driving fines and penalties – a surefire way of spoiling the beginning of the New Year.
 Potential penalties include having a tyre tread depth of less than 1.6mm – the legal limit in the UK.
 Careless driving, driving with low visibility and misuse of fog lights are just some of the other penalties to avoid when driving in the coldest months of the year.

-To help you avoid having to fork out cash to pay for a driving fine instead of spending the cash on some winter sun, Vanarama has outlined the top 10 most common things you could get fined for this winter, and how to keep your car safe and legal.
+To help you avoid having to fork out cash to pay for a driving fine instead of spending the cash on some winter sun, our Vanarama car leasing team have outlined the top 10 most common things you could get fined for this winter, and how to keep your car safe and legal.

 Winter Driving Penalties To Avoid

 Due to the challenging road conditions between December and February, drivers can often be at risk of receiving a warning or fine for their winter driving if they don’t take adequate precautions.
 Here’s our list of the driving offences to avoid this winter: